Omemanti/BUVA_Q_Homeassistant/README.md

 ## Installation

-1. Add this repository as a custom repository in HACS.
+1. Add this repository as a custom repository in HACS.M
 2. Search for "Qstream Ventilation Control" in HACS and install it.
 3. Restart Home Assistant.